Trina0224/WalkingWithGod/README.md

 40. Put some transparent and larger effect on search icon. (ok.
 App.css 12/21)
 42. Update queryWordsCreate to remap some vocabularies.
 Also update version to v0.8.2(12/22)
 45. I just know switch case cannot use || ... need to cascade cases, (in MyForm.js) (12/23)
+46. Need to filter Russian language parts.  ok.
+(12/23)
+47. from source 2, we may get NULL feedback because wrong search. ok.(12/23) If no data, the server return us a string "NULL"